gregr/ina/nscheme/README.md

     - the 100 secondary tag is safe in an unscanned heap
   - 001: symbol
     - L ...
 100: length header
-  - 011: string or bigint or ratnum or bigflonum
+  - 011: bytes
     - L ...
-100: length header for string
+100: length header
+  - 101: bigint or ratnum or bigflonum
     - L ...
 S01: bigint
       - S=0: positive
       - S=1: negative